 Patients can save money on treatment by combining procedures like dentures that are clipped onto implants in strategic positions.

-These are often complex cases and require a lot of work and careful attention from an experienced restorative dentist or prosthodontist.
+These are often complex cases and require a lot of work and careful attention from an experienced dental professional or prosthodontist.

 Often in situations like this, we would recommend procedures like All-on-Four, so patients can save money by only purchasing implants that act as an anchor in all four corners of the mouth.